KTVT

-KTVT (channel 11), branded CBS Texas, is a television station licensed to Fort Worth, Texas, United States, serving the Dallas–Fort Worth metroplex.
+KTVT (channel 11), branded as CBS Texas, is a television station licensed to Fort Worth, Texas, United States, serving the Dallas–Fort Worth metroplex.
 It is owned by the CBS television network through its CBS News and Stations division alongside independent outlet KTXA (channel 21).
 The two stations share primary studio facilities on Bridge Street east of downtown Fort Worth; KTVT operates a secondary studio and newsroom—which also houses advertising sales offices for the stations, as well as the Dallas bureau for CBS News—at the CBS Tower on North Central Expressway in Dallas.
 KTVT's transmitter is located in Cedar Hill, Texas.